bassdman/modulerizr-webpack-plugin/README.md

 ```

 ### Add it
-You just have to add this Webpack-Plugin and configure it - that's it.
+You have to add this Webpack-Plugin and configure it - that's it.
 Internally it uses the [Html-Webpack-Plugin](https://webpack.js.org/plugins/html-webpack-plugin/) to create the files.

 ``` javascript
 const { ModulerizrWebpackPlugin } = require('modulerizr-webpack-plugin');